yoshito-n-students/image_reprojection/README.md

 A ROS nodelet to reproject image as if viewing from different viewpoint or with different camera

 ## Reprojection Algorithm
-1. Calculate mapping between source and distination image pixels
+1. Calculate mapping between source and destination image pixels
     1. Project destination image pixels to 3D rays by using a **destination camera model**
     1. Calculate intersections between 3D rays from the destination camera and a surface by using a **surface model**
     1. Project intersection points to source image pixels by using a **source camera model**